SunIsLost/SunIsLost/README.md

 - 👋 Hi, I’m Sun
-- 👀 I’m interested in Technology, Gaming (primarily Minecraft) and YouTube
+- 👀 I’m interested in Technology, Gaming (primarily Minecraft) and YouTube.
-- 🌱 I’m currently learning Github
+- 🌱 I’m currently learning Github and soon, I will do reverse enginering for my Project Actronix.
-- 💞️ I’m looking to collaborate on Project_Actronix in the future, but for now, nothing :-)
+- 💞️ I’m looking to collaborate on Project Actronix in the future, but for now, nothing :-)
 - 📫 How to reach me sunplaysminecraft@protonmail.com (bussiness or technology email)

 <!---